ignusin/djangorescue/README.md

 ## <a name="eng"></a> English description.
-DJANGORESCUE package allows to serve static files (static, media) through Django (when nginx, apachage and s3 storage options are not available) when DEBUG-mode is turned off.
+DJANGORESCUE package allows to serve static files (static, media) through Django (when nginx, apachage and s3 storage options are not available) regardless of DEBUG setting value.

 Yes, it is a known thing, that such approach is bad, however sometimes it's the only way.